 - ETC Press: Student: our work with undergraduate and graduate students

 In keeping with that mission, the ETC Press uses emerging technologies to design all of our books and Lulu, an on-demand publisher, to distribute our e-books and print books through all the major retail chains, such as Amazon, Barnes & Noble, Kobo, and Apple, and we work with The Game Crafter to produce tabletop games.

 We don’t carry an inventory ourselves.
 Instead, each print book is created when somebody buys a copy.

-The ETC Press is also an open-access publisher, which means every book, journal, and proceeding is available as a free download.
+Since the ETC Press is an open-access publisher, every book, journal, and proceeding is available as a free download.
 We’re most interested in the sharing and spreading of ideas.
 We also have an agreement with the Association for Computing Machinery (ACM) to list ETC Press publications in the ACM Digital Library.

-Because we’re an open-access publisher, authors retain ownership of their intellectual property.
-We do that by releasing all of our books, journals, and proceedings under one of two Creative Commons licenses:
+Authors retain ownership of their intellectual property.
+We release all of our books, journals, and proceedings under one of two Creative Commons licenses:

-- Attribution-NoDerivativeWorks-NonCommercial: This license allows for published works to remain intact, but versions can be created.
+- Attribution-NoDerivativeWorks-NonCommercial: This license allows for published works to remain intact, but versions can be created; or

 - Attribution-NonCommercial-ShareAlike: This license allows for authors to retain editorial control of their creations while also encouraging readers to collaboratively rewrite content.

 This is definitely an experiment in the notion of publishing, and we invite people to participate.
 We are exploring what it means to “publish” across multiple media and multiple versions.
 We believe this is the future of publication, bridging virtual and physical media with fluid versions of publications as well as enabling the creative blurring of what constitutes reading and writing.